Miss Continental

 Miss Continental is an annual drag queen pageantry system founded in 1980 by Jim Flint.
-The pageant itself takes place at the Baton Show Lounge in Chicago, Illinois, and is usually held over Labor Day weekends.
+The pageant takes place at the Baton Show Lounge in Chicago, Illinois, and it usually is held over Labor Day weekends.

 History

 Jim Flint organized the first Miss Continental Pageant in 1980.
 He started the competition as an inclusive pageant for all female impersonators, including those who have taken hormones or had surgical enhancements.

 The first competition had 14 contestants.
 Ten years later in 1990, there were 44 contestants and 25 preliminaries in the United States.

 Competitions

 Also known as the Continental Pageantry System, the pageant features different competitions.